wp-plugins/post-flagger/readme.txt

 == Changelog ==

+= 1.0 =
+* Adds support to new language: Spanish
+* Allows bulk actions with flags

 = 0.9 =
 * This is the first release of this plugin
 * Add / Edit Post flags for themes